VincentSelz/rate_tweets/README.md

 ## General Structure

-This repo consists of two apps:

-- <b> all_scales </b>
-- <b> rate_tweets </b>

-The first displays all possible rating scales to the participant, whereas the latter only displays one scale at a time.
+This repo consists of several apps, the furthest developed is scale_after_scale.
+It displays one scale after another for one tweet and repeats that process 40 times.

 To run the surveys one has to navigate to the parent folder of the project.
 Then, run: